EYE-TO-EYE POLAR BEAR TOURS

-New for 2020, we have partnered with local experts in Churchill, Manitoba to connect you to an intimate ground-level polar bear photo tour in the polar bear capital of the world.
+I have partnered with the expert guides at Polar Bear Alley in Churchill, Manitoba to offer an intimate ground-level polar bear photo tour in the polar bear capital of the world.
 On these tours, you will have the opportunity to photograph polar bears in a small group and at eye-level, rather than from way up high in a crowded tundra vehicle.
 This trip offers far more time searching for bears than typical tours in Churchill of similar length.

 The focus will be on polar bear photography with an amazing variety of spectacular backgrounds.
 Guides will also seek opportunities to photograph other sub-arctic highlights including the northern lights, arctic hare, arctic and red fox, ptarmigan, gyrfalcon, snowy owl, wolverine, caribou.

-After your arrival on the early flight from Winnipeg, you will drop your bags at the hotel hop into a 4X4 van and head straight to the best spots to look for polar bears.
+After your arrival on the flight from Winnipeg, you will drop your bags at the house and hop into a 4X4 van and head straight to the best spots to look for polar bears.